 Smart home automation is done by using these advanced IoT.
 By using these devices, you can automate your home lighting, security, air conditioning, and much more.

-With automation, I mean you can schedule things and can control via mobile app or voice command.
+With automation, I mean you can schedule things and can control them via mobile app or voice command.
 To control your smart home via voice command, you can use any smart speaker like Amazon Echo (3rd Gen).

 Because IoT uses the internet to process information, there are chances it can be a potential target for hackers.
 Let’s see how to secure IoT devices.